Npetto20/NolanOS/README.md

 # NolanOS
 This is os made by nolan!
-But it is inbeta
+But it is in beta